stechstudio/slate/source/includes/_users.md

 first_name | **Yes**
 last_name | **Yes**
-username | No | If not specified, the email address will be used as the username password | No | If not specified, a random password will be generated email | **Yes** phone | No title | No
+username | No | If not specified, the email address will be used as the username password | No | Requires minimum 8 characters, uppercase and lowercase letters, and at least one number.
+If not specified, a random password will be generated. email | **Yes** phone | No title | No